beauty

 MYOTO scouts the mall, negotiates the lease institutionally, locks the unit.
 Target go-live 45–60 days.

-Turnkey complete store setup to brand spec on the leased SBU area.
+Turnkey store setup to brand spec on the leased SBU area.
 500+ SKUs merchandised across 6 category zones.
 Trained staff onboarded.

 Staff run the store daily.
 Monthly drops keep the assortment fresh.
 Brand marketing drives repeat footfall.